 Scholarly Commons Citation

 West, Robin, "Communities, Texts, and Law: Reflections on the Law and Literature Movement" (1988).
 Georgetown Law Faculty Publications and Other Works.
-Paper 646.
+646.